 A maximum of 10 places are available.
 In principle, only one trainee can be selected from each country/region.

 Approximately 10 months (starting in September 2020 and ending in June 2021)

 Cross Disability Training

 Countries/regions in Asia and the Pacific excluding New Zealand and Australia

 Training takes place at a variety of locations across Japan, including rehabilitation centers for persons with disabilities, educational institutions and organizations of/for persons with disabilities.

-Japanese Sign Language Lesson
+Japanese Sign Language Class

 - (1) Approximately the 10-month long training program will consist of three parts ‒ Japanese language learning, group training and individual training.

 - (2) The trainee will design his/her own individual training program based on his/her interests and future goals.
 A final training plan can be drawn up in consultation with training coordinators at JSRPD and with experts from related organizations.